 I find the act of baking really gets me off my default state.
-The act of measuring, mixing, filling, baking and finally the awesome aroma wafting around the house has been crucial to rewiring my brain.
+The act of measuring, mixing, filling, baking, and finally the awesome aroma wafting around the house has been crucial to rewiring my brain.
 What is great about having a hobby is as you get better, it changes your perception of who you think you are.
 I am actually good at this – is a great shift from the worthless, useless message I carried in my head.

 4) Finding Connections

-Interpersonal neurobiology is a real thing – we are affected by people and visa versa.
+Interpersonal neurobiology is a real thing – we are affected by people and vice versa.
 Moreover, when one is healing one is more susceptible to toxic human interaction.
 I did not realize how much a friend was affecting me until I moved away from her.
 Negative behavior is a reminder of our past and triggers us back to the ”unworthy child state.’

 Additionally, I have found the various Facebook closed groups very helpful in getting a perspective on what is bothering me.
 The best, of course, is getting a competent therapist to help you change your self-perspective that you are not good enough.
-One positive enlightened witness is all one needs to change out the default state of not being good enough.
+One positive enlightened witness is all one needs to change out of the default state of not being good enough.

 5) Novel, Exciting Experiences

 I found food foraging mind-shifting.
 I’d be so focussed on finding coconuts and mangoes that I’d forget that my father called me a hunchback or my grandmother acted mean.
-For those 2 hours, I’d be in a different state – focussed ready to grab that luscious fruit.
+For those 2 hours, I’d be in a different state – focused ready to grab that luscious fruit.

 6) The Power Of Prayer

-Reciting or even listening to mantras, psalms, and prayers shifts our mind from the default state of hopelessness to one of hope.
+Reciting or even listening to mantras, psalms, and prayers shifts our minds from the default state of hopelessness to one of hope.
 Praying is a form of task-positive concentration activity it reduces the activity of the DMN.
 Faith and belief are critical to healing.
-It has been proved that prayer literally changes the brain and change our lives.
+It has been proved that prayer literally changes the brain and our lives.

 I find Psalm 23 The Lord is my Shephard and Psalm 91 Whoever goes to the Lord for safety very effective in moving my mental state from hopelessness to hope,

 Neuroplasticity is real and miracles do happen.
-All you need to do is change your focus, crank-up your Salience Network, slowly nudging your Task-Positive Network to get into the groove, once these two nodes are up and functional your default state is bound to change.
+All you need to do is change your focus, crank-up your Salience Network, and slowly nudge your Task-Positive Network to get into the groove, once these two nodes are up and functional your default state is bound to change.
 You will see yourself and the world in a different light.
 The law of attraction states, it all starts with intention – what you focus on you create.